How to Do Your Makeup When Wearing a Face Mask

 You can also try a natural look with neutral tones and use eyeliner to define your eye shape.
 Remember to play with different wings and try not to go for a thick line.
 Because it’ll end up giving you a very angry look with closed eyes.

-5. Move up the bronzer and the blush.
+5. Move Up the Bronzer and the Blush

 A bronzer applied on the upper part of the cheekbones as opposed to the lower part lifts up your face.
 This is a handy makeup trick even when you’re not wearing a mask.